 Remember that the Instant Experience creative unit is only viewable from mobile devices, even though the initial post may appear on desktop.
 For this reason, I only recommend publishing Instant Experience ads if it is absolutely required that they be visible on your page.
 Otherwise, keep them unpublished to avoid frustration from users visiting your page on desktop who can’t see the Instant Experience after clicking the initial post.

 How to Publish an Unpublished Post

-You’ll see a Page Selector drop-down on the top left.
+After landing on the Page Posts tool screen, you’ll see a Page Selector drop-down on the top left.
 If you are unable to locate your page in this drop-down list, make sure you have selected the correct Business Manager account, or Ad Account, from the top right of this screen: